+Let's first have a look at the things that seem to be equally important for both men and women.
 A number of research papers find that the most important factor is money

 , and this finding is common for both men and women.
 It is reasonable to assume that income would be an important drive, particularly in money driven societies, where people's worth is measured by the size of their house or the brand of their sport-car, more than anything else.
 As the saying goes -give me all the luxury in the world, and I can live without the necessities-.

 Apart from income though, it is a common finding that people often cite 'being their own boss' as an important drive to starting up their business.
 Max Weber wrote back in 1947 that those who feel uncomfortable being subject to bureaucratic control and seek to escape its influence, will do so by creating an organization of their own, but such an organisation (e.g. a new business venture) he continues will be equally subject to the process of bureaucratisation.
 This might be even more so for women in wage-employment, who find it harder to climb the career ladder of corporate hierarchy that is dominated by men, and thus seek to escape it by creating their own business (Mallon and Cohen, 2001), only to discover that they now have to operate their business in a market again dominated by men (Marlow and Strange, 1994).